ubc-web-services/ubc_healthcheck/README.md

 Checks if the database is reachable and we can run a query.
 Checks if the default Drupal files folder is reachable and writeable.
+If a CLF theme is enabled, checks if the CDN assets are available.

 SCOM checks for the STATUS_OK string to be present in the page.
 The STATUS_OK string is included only if all health checks pass.